landoskape/dominoes/README.md

 ## Contributing
-Feel free to contribute to this project by creating issues or pull requests.
+Feel free to contribute to this project by opening issues or submitting pull requests.
 I'm doing this to learn about RL and ML so suggestions, improvements, and collaborations are more than welcome!

 ## License
 This project is licensed under the MIT License.